George Stephen Morrison

 George Stephen Morrison (January 7, 1919 – November 17, 2008) was a United States Navy rear admiral (upper half) and naval aviator.
 Morrison held significant commands of United States naval forces during the Vietnam War.
 He was the father of Jim Morrison, the lead singer of the Doors.

 Early life and education

-Born January 7, 1919, in Rome, Georgia, Morrison was the son of Caroline (née Hoover; 1891–1984) and Paul Raymund Morrison (1886–1971), and raised in Leesburg, Florida.
+Born January 7, 1919, in Rome, Georgia, Morrison was the son of Caroline (née Hoover) and Paul Raymund Morrison, and raised in Leesburg, Florida.
 The Morrison family descended from Scottish settlers who emigrated to America in the late 18th century.
-Accordingly, Morrison said that his family was originally from the Outer Hebrides, and claimed direct descent from Robert the Bruce.
+Morrison used to claim that his family was originally from the Outer Hebrides, and claimed direct descent from Robert the Bruce.
 The family had also Irish ancestry, with roots tracing back to County Cork.